solita/solita.github.com/_posts/2020-05-22-clojurescript-web-serverwith-macchiato-shadowcljs-and-reitit.md

 {"message":"Bad Response"}
 ```

-# Usage for Lambda local development
+# Conclusion
-Personally I think that using Reitit and Macchiato is very usable for developing AWS Lambda APIs.
-We can of course develop
+I hope that this post shows necessary ways to use Reitit with Macchiato.
+Personally I think that using Reitit and Macchiato
-using local Apigateway but this kind of development means losing REPL based development.
-Better alternative is to use Macchiato
+is also a very good way to develop AWS ApiGateway backed Lambdas locally.
+Development is of course possible by using local
+ApiGateway but this leads to a situation where we cant use the REPL.
+I will introduce one way to mix Macchiato and Reitit
-as a local server which allow us to develop with REPL locally.
-I will introduce this in the future post so stay tuned on Solita Dev Blog!
+with Lambdas in the future post so stay tuned on Solita Dev Blog!